maharper/webwork-tools/ov2ww/README.md

 Older versions of WeBWorK didn't display accented characters properly.
 The script can remove accented characters from names, but needs to have the python `unidecode` module available in order to do so.
 There has been no problem with accented character display in WeBWorK since at least version 2.16.
+If removing accented characters is not requested, that is if the script is run without the `--no_accents` option, then the `unidecode` module does not need to be available.

 ## Usage: